 Nowadays, vigilante communities are seen as community service, like the national neighborhood watch groups 'USAonwatch' or 'Guardian Angels' in the United States or the 'Ourwatch' community in the United Kingdom.
 Often, members of these groups have difficult relationships with the police and prefer to take justice into their own hands and deal with the criminal themselves.
-In California, the Minuteman project is an activist group, which uses a network of webcams to patrol the US-Mexico border and monitor the influx of
+In California, the Minuteman project is an activist group, which uses a network of webcams to patrol the US-Mexico border and monitor the influx of illegal immigrants.

-The third chapter is concerned with the 'Human Flesh Search Engine' (HFSE) and lays out their recent activities. illegal immigrants.
 It describes itself as a 'neighborhood watch' on the borders.
 Volunteers report undocumented immigrants and smugglers to the Border Patrol.
 However, there have also been cases reported, where rights of Mexican citizens have been violated by shaming and humiliating them.